commons-app/commons-app-documentation/Code-walkthrough-for-new-devs-(draft).md

 MediaDataExtractor.java seems to be where they 'Fetch additional media data from the network that we don't store locally.This includes things like category lists'

 SingleUploadFragment.java is the title/desc input screen.
-Also called by ShareActivity.java ModificationsContentProvider.java is not called by anything in Category package
+Also called by ShareActivity.java

+### Categories

 CategoryContentProvider - manages private storage for recently used categories.
 Category.java is the item that stores the table of ContentValues that have 'category name', 'last used' and 'times used'.
-Maybe can inject into this?

 In Category.save(), ContentProvider.update() vs insert()  - update replaces the column_name/value pairs for the record (row) specified in selection, whereas insert inserts a new row

-### Categories

 Within CategorizationFragment: